 Master's Degree in Behavioral Psychology

 Master's degree programs related to behavioral psychology are offered both on-campus and online.
-Get info about the prerequisites for admission to these programs, and explore the typical curriculum.
+Get info about the prerequisites for admission to these programs and explore the typical curriculum.
 Schools offering Applied Behavioral Science degrees can also be found in these popular choices.

 What Will I Learn in a Behavioral Psychology Master's Degree Program?

-A Master of Science in Applied Behavior Analysis in Developmental Disabilities offers you the opportunity to learn about human and non-human behavior.
+A Master of Science in Applied Behavior Analysis in Developmental Disabilities offers you the opportunity to learn about human behavior.
 The focus of the program is on therapeutic intervention for people with mental disabilities and autism disorders.
 You will learn how to teach this population new coping skills that are designed to reduce behavioral issues.

 Topics covered in this program may include human behavior, ethics, autism, theoretical and conceptual analysis and behavioral pharmacology.
 You will be required to participate in a practicum and capstone project.
 Successful completion of the program prepares you to meet the requirements of the Behavioral Analysis Certification Board (BACB).